Pros and Cons of Microservices – The Trending Business Architecture

 - Agility: These independently deployable services can be easily managed mainly during bug fixes and feature releases.
-Unlike traditional application, the service can be updated without redeploying the entire application.
+Unlike traditional applications, the service can be updated without redeploying the entire application.

 - Small, focused teams: The microservices have short development cycles, which can be managed by a small development team eliminating dependency between teams that helps in promoting greater agility and increase productivity.

-- Mix of technologies: Teams can pick the technology that best fits their service, using a mix of technology stacks as appropriate.
+- The mix of technologies: Teams can pick the technology that best fits their service, using a mix of technology stacks as appropriate.

 - Data isolation: Contrast to monolithic applications, the schema updates can be easily updated without affecting the other parts of the application.

 What are the Stumbling blocks in Microservices Architecture Integration?